PALab/place/WRITING_INTERFACES.md

 options for changing the current values to other values.
 If you've looked at any of the other modules in the PLACE web interface, you will see that this is usually done by displaying a number of checkboxes, dropdown menus, and text boxes.
-The current setting will display in the box and the user will be able to change them as desired.
+The current setting will display in each box and the user will be able to change them as desired.

 After the view is the *update* argument.
 This is where the changes made on the web interface are processed to update the data model.
 Essentailly, all the